rafaelpanegassi/api-pipeline-with-agent/README.md

 * **`docker/telegram_extract.Dockerfile`**: Contains instructions to build the Docker image for your Python application using Poetry for dependency management.
 * **`docker/docker-compose.yml`**: Defines and orchestrates your application service (`app`) and the PostgreSQL database service (`postgres_db`), including networks and volumes.

-## Contributing

-(Add this section if your project is open to contributions, with guidelines on how to contribute, report bugs, etc.)

-## License

-(Add this section if you wish to specify a license for your project, e.g., MIT, Apache 2.0)